dariaungureanu/TaskManagerApp/README.md

   - During the signup process, users are prompted to choose a category (e.g., school, work, personal) and name their project.
 This helps in organizing tasks effectively.

 - **Admin Functionality:**
   - An admin user has the capability to view all categories and projects selected.
-Note: This feature is under development.

 ## Installation